HDPE Pipe Sizes and Dimensions | A Complete Analysis

 What is the color of an HDPE pipe?

-Different colored pipes are used for different applications.
-For example, drinking water line/potable water pipeline is always black with blue colored stripes, and pipes passing fuel gasses, liquified gasses under pressure, and process gases are always full yellow jacket or black with yellow-colored stripes.
+Different colored pipes are used for other applications.
+For example, the drinking water line/potable water pipeline is always black with blue colored stripes, and pipes passing fuel gasses, liquified gasses under pressure, and process gases are always full yellow jackets or black with yellow-colored stripes.

 Which is better PVC or HDPE?

-Talking specifically about piping applications, HDPE is softer and has a tight bending radius.
-However, HDPE is a reliable choice for both pressure and non-pressure applications, thanks to leak-free joints.
-On the other side, PVC is stronger and stiffer material making it ideal for direct burial and trenchless installation.
+Regarding piping applications, HDPE is softer and has a tight bending radius.
+However, HDPE is a reliable choice for pressure and non-pressure applications, thanks to leak-free joints.
+Conversely, PVC is more substantial and stiffer, making it ideal for direct burial and trenchless installation.

 How strong is HDPE pipe?